jkingportfolio/CI_PP4_Pic_Pals/README.md

 | Reset password wont send an email via Google Mail | |
 | Follow button would not update to reflect the current follow status  | |
 | Post cards would be the height of the largest image in the lists row leaving whitespace below images in cards that are shorter | |
+| Static files not showing | By installing and using whitenoise

 ## Configuration